Infineon/mtb-example-psoc-edge-encrypted-boot/README.md

     ```

 2. Execute the following command to initialize the tools.
-This is required once the new version of EAP is installed
+This step is required one-time when using new application directory or new version of the tools.

-   - For EPC2 device, use this command:
+   - For EPC2 devices (KIT_PSE84_EVAL_EPC2 and KIT_PSE84_AI), use this command:

         ```
         edgeprotecttools -t pse8xs2 init
         ```

-    - For EPC4 device, use this command:
+    - For EPC4 device (KIT_PSE84_EVAL_EPC4), use this command:
         ```
         edgeprotecttools -t pse8xs4 init
         ```